geopy/geopy/CONTRIBUTING.md

     adding the required imports.

 3. Create a test module in the `test/geocoders` directory.
-If your geocoder class requires credentials, make sure to add the `@unittest.skipUnless` decorator to skip running tests when the required credentials are not provided (see `test/geocoders/what3words.py` for example).
+If your geocoder class requires credentials, make sure to access them via the `test.geocoders.util.env` object
+    (see `test/geocoders/what3words.py` for example).
     Refer to the [Geocoder credentials](#geocoder-credentials) section
     above for info on how to work with credentials locally.